Get Tech Tips

 50 lb recovery tank – Fill with no more than 32lbs of R410a or 39 lbs of R22 – total tank weight will be about 60lbs for R410a and 67lbs for R22

-First you should look for the Tare Weight of the tank.
-It will be stamped on the top rim of the tank or handle with TW- and then the # like shown below on a common propane tank
+First, you should look for the tare weight of the tank.
+It will be stamped on the top rim of the tank or handle with TW and then the weight, as shown on a common propane tank in the picture below.

-Next look for a stamp that says WC, this indicates the water capacity of the tank, the total weight in liquid water to fill the tank 100%.
+Next, look for a stamp that says WC.
+This value indicates the tank's water capacity, the total weight in liquid water to fill the tank 100%.

 You also need to consider a few more things before you start filling

-- You cannot fill above 80% with liquid or you risk building up hydrostatic pressure and exploding the tank (That’s a bad day).
+- You cannot fill above 80% with liquid, or you risk building up the hydrostatic pressure and exploding the tank.
+(That's a bad day).

-- Refrigerant does not have the exact same weight to volume ratio as water so you must compensate based on the refrigerant type.
+- Refrigerant does not have the same weight-to-volume ratio as water, so you must compensate based on the refrigerant type.

-- Refrigerant weight to volume ratio changes based on temperature, so to be safe you must calculate the refrigerant volume at the maximum ambient the tank will be exposed to in the back of your van.
-I figure 130 degrees.
+- Refrigerant weight-to-volume ratio changes based on temperature, so to be safe, you would calculate the refrigerant volume at the maximum ambient temperature the tank will be exposed to in the back of your van.
+I figure 130°, but there is a caveat.

 There are a few different ways to do the math.
-Some use the specific gravity of the refrigerant but I just use cubic foot per pound at 130 degrees to calculate just to be certain I am on the same side of the range.
+Some use the specific gravity of the refrigerant, but I just use cubic foot per pound at 130°F to calculate—just to be certain I am on the safe side of the range.

-If you are filling the tank with R410a you would then multiply the space in the tank (0.419 cubic ft) by the cubic feet per lb of liquid R410a at 130 degrees (54.70) and you get 22.95 lbs to completely fill the tank.
+If you are filling the tank with R410a, you would then multiply the space in the tank (0.419 cubic ft) by the cubic feet per lb of liquid R410a at 130 degrees (54.70).
+You get 22.95 lbs to fill the tank completely.

-However you cannot completely fill the tank, you must only fill it to 80%, so you multiply the 100% full weight (22.95 lbs) by .80 which gives you 18.36 lbs rounded down to 18 lbs of total internal R410a weight (I go down to 17 just to be extra conservative).
+However, you cannot completely fill the tank.
+You must only fill it to 80%, so you multiply the 100% full weight (22.95 lbs) by 0.80, which gives you 18.36 lbs—rounded down to 18 lbs—of total internal R410a weight (I go down to 17 just to be extra conservative).

-So in order to know for sure that you are not overfilling a tank, you must have the following –
+So, to know for sure that you are not overfilling a tank, you must have the following:

 - A scale under the tank at all times